digideskio/quickstarts/quickstarts/java/netty-http-restdsl/README.md

 1. Run `mvn camel:run` to run the example as a standalone Spring based Camel application.

 Running outside fabric means that you do not have the fabric web console or fabric server to manage the application.
 You may want to use `mvn camel:run` during development and to quickly try your code changes.

-#todo polish docs
+### todo polish docs

-The REST service provides a customer service that supports the following operations

 Once it's running you can test with CURL or your browser

 Index : http://localhost:9003/index.html